formlio/forml/docs/tutorials/titanic/pipeline.rst

 Pipeline Implementation
 =======================

-After finishing the :doc:`exploration <exploration>`, we can proceed to implementing the actual ML solution in form of the ForML project :ref:`pipeline component <project-pipeline>`.
+After finishing the :doc:`exploration <exploration>`, we can proceed to implement the actual ML solution in form of the ForML project :ref:`pipeline component <project-pipeline>`.

 For cleaner structuring, we change the ``pipeline`` component from a flat module to a hierarchical